Chiuzu-Chilumbu/External_API_testing/README.md

-# ComfyWings-Python External API Testing Repository
+# ComfyWings-Python External API Testing

 Welcome to the ComfyWings-Python External API Testing Repository.
 This repository has been specifically established to facilitate Continuous Integration/Continuous Deployment (CI/CD) pipeline activities for the Amadeus API, which is integral to the ComfyWings Python project.
 Key highlights of this repository include: